7 cs update from Grainne Conole

 - Combine (combining the activities to give a holistic overview of the design and associated learning pathways)

-- Consolidate (in terms of running the design in a real learning context, evaluating, refining and sharing the design).
+- Consolidate (in terms of running the design in a real learning context, patient evaluating, refining and sharing the design).

 Each C has a set of Conceptual Learning Designs (CLDs) associated with it.